 As with any other business investment, measuring outcomes is essential to iteration and improvement.
 Tracking what works and what doesn’t helps employees continue to improve and gain new skills, and also helps other managers wondering how to upskill employees.
 While tactics may vary depending on the skill itself, options include asking the employee to complete an assessment or test project or report out on their learnings.

 Looking for courses designed to upskill employees on your team or within your organization?
-Contact us to learn how Emeritus can provide learning opportunities tailored to your company’s needs.
+Learn more about how Emeritus can develop online employee training programs tailored to your company’s needs.

 By Rachel Hastings